A. J. Foyt IV: 2009–2010

 Vision Racing was unable to secure sponsorship to run a second car in 2009, leaving Foyt out of a ride.
 He returned to the Foyt-Greer Racing team for the 2009 Indianapolis 500, driving the No. 41 vehicle.
 Foyt finished 16th on the lead lap as his teammate Vítor Meira was injured in a late-race crash.
 Paul Tracy was drafted as the substitute driver for Meira at the next race, but Foyt stepped into the car for his home race at Texas Motor Speedway.
 Ryan Hunter-Reay drove the car for the rest of the season and Texas would be Foyt's last race of 2009.

 In 2010, he was again entered in a second Foyt Enterprises car for the Indy 500.
 After the morning practice session on the final day of qualifying A. J. Foyt IV and his grandfather got in an argument regarding the car's setup resulting in the younger A. J. quitting the team.
 Jaques Lazier was drafted in on short notice to qualify the car but was not fast enough to make the field.

 Post-racing career

-Foyt has been employed by the Indianapolis Colts since 2010 as a scouting assistant.
-He also went into partnership with his cousin Larry Foyt in the wine business following the conclusion of his racing career, opening the Foyt Wine Vault in Speedway, Indiana, in May 2015 with the support of A. J. Foyt.
+Foyt has been employed by the Indianapolis Colts since 2010 as a scouting assistant, and married Casey Irsay, the daughter of late owner Jim Irsay.
+He also went into partnership with his cousin Larry Foyt in the wine business following the conclusion of his racing career, opening the Foyt Wine Collective in May 2015, with locations in Speedway, Indiana, Fredericksburg, Texas and Sonoma County, California with the support of A. J. Foyt.